vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 3.022.84 2.70
 AWW
 2010 2011 2012 2013 2014 2015 2016 2017 2018
-Figure 13.16: Evolving price of PV installa- tion per peak Watt.
-Yellow is for the panels; the two blues for electronics; peach is labor; and hashed is for the utility hookup, inspec- tion, taxes, profits [89, 91].
+Figure 13.16: Evolving price of PV installation per peak Watt.
+Yellow is for the panels; the two blues for electronics; peach is labor; and hashed is for the utility hookup, inspection, taxes, profits [89, 91].
 From NREL.

 [^82]: ... resulting in over-production in sum- mer